AlpAydinoglu/starter-hugo-academic/content/publication/example/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE International Conference on Robotics and Automation 2022*
+publication: In *IEEE International Conference on Robotics and Automation*
-publication_short: In *ICRA 2022*
+publication_short: In *ICRA*

 abstract: